-A regular uncensored guest on public radio programs such as Fresh Air and Studio 360 with Kurt Andersen, Sarah has also made numerous TV appearances on programs including Charlie Rose, The Today Show, CBS Sunday Morning, Live with Regis and Kelly, Now on PBS, and on Sesame Street as ‘Ms. Noodle’ on Elmo’s World.
+A regular uncensored guest on public radio, Sarah has also made numerous TV appearances on shows including Charlie Rose, The Today Show, and CBS Sunday Morning, as well as in her own special, “The Sarah Jones Show,” on Bravo.
+She even enjoyed a stint on Sesame Street as “Ms. Noodle” on Elmo’s World.

 Her work has enjoyed theatrical runs and commissions from The Kennedy Center, Lincoln Center, the Ford Foundation, and Berkeley Repertory Theater to the Market Theater in South Africa and various theaters in Europe and Asia.
 She has also gravitated to non-traditional stages, from schools, prisons and community centers to the White House, the United Nations, and the World Economic Forum in Davos.